Nameless Rumia's Wiki

 Part 2: The Boards

-• You probably won't be the next 2channel/4chan/8chan/etc. You're trying to catch “lightning in a bottle”, but you can't simply force this using methods like sabotage, spam, and paid drones.
+• You probably won't be the next 2channel/4chan/8chan/etc. You're trying to catch 'lightning in a bottle', but you simply can't force this using methods like sabotage, spam, and paid drones.

 • Don't open a plethora of boards.
 You will spread your community thin, newer visitors will get lost because you've given them too many options, and most of your boards will look dead.